Skip to main content

 Setting up a project

 The applicant organisation is the key actor in a Key Action 1 project.
 The applicant drafts and submits the application, signs the grant agreement, implements the mobility activities, and reports to thei National Agency.
-The application process for both short-term projects and the Erasmus accreditation focuses on the needs and plans of the applicant organisation.
+The application process for both short-term projects and Erasmus accreditations focuses on the needs and plans of the applicant organisation.

 Mobility activities in a mobility project can be outgoing or incoming.
 Most types of available activities are outgoing mobility activities.
 This means that the applicant organisation will act as a sending organisation: it will select participants and send them to a hosting organisation abroad.
 In addition, there are special types of incoming activities that allow applicant organisations to invite experts or teachers and educators in training to their organisation.
 The purpose of incoming activities is not to create two-way exchanges, but rather to bring in persons who can help develop and internationalise the applicant organisation.

 Implementation of all activities supported under this Action must follow the Erasmus quality standards.
-The Erasmus quality standards cover concrete implementation practices for project tasks such as selection and preparation of participants, definition, evaluation and recognition of learning outcomes, sharing of project results, etc. To read the full text of the Erasmus quality standards, please visit the following link at the Europa website: https://erasmus-plus.ec.europa.eu/document/erasmus-quality-standards-mobility-projects-vet-adults-schools
+The Erasmus quality standards cover concrete implementation practices for project tasks such as selection and preparation of participants, definition, evaluation and recognition of learning outcomes, sharing of project results, etc. To read the full text of the Erasmus quality standards, please visit the following link at the Europa website: https://erasmus-plus.ec.europa.eu/document/erasmus-quality-standards-mobility-projects-vet-adults-schools.

 Horizontal dimensions